-Component Description

-Pull the card out of the memory card reader.

-(7) d Power light • On: The computer is on.

-0 Blinking: The computer is in the Sleep state, a power-saving state.
-The computer shuts off power to the display and other unneeded components.
+Component Description Type power in the taskbar search box, and then select Power & sleep settings. ct - or - Right-click the Start button, and then select Power Options .
+(5) ds Power light On: The computer is on. saving state.
+The Blinking: The computer is in the Sleep state, a power- saving state.
+The computer shuts off power to the dispand other unneeded components.
 Off: The computer is off or in Hibernation.
-Hibernation is a power-saving state that uses the least amount of power.
+Hibernation power-saving state that uses the least amount of power-saving